reetcho/SecretSantaEmailExtractor/README.md

   - Set the message that will be sent via email
   - Add the names and email addresses of all the participants

-- For sending the emails, it is recommended to use a Gmail address.
+- For sending the emails, it is **recommended to use a Gmail address**.
 Simply entering the email and password will not work.
 To make it work:
   - Go to Manage your Google Account → Security & Sign-in
   - Enable **2-factor authentication**
   - Create an **App Password**